|5 ml||olive oil|

-Pre heat the oven to 180°C. Grease a giant muffin tin (that serves 6) with non-stick cooking spray.
+Preheat the oven to 180°C. Grease a six-holed muffin tin with non-stick cooking spray.

 Heat the oil in a large pan over medium heat.
-Fry the bacon on both sides for 2-3 minutes on each side until crisp.
+Fry the bacon for 2–3 minutes on each side until crisp.
 Drain on kitchen paper and chop finely.

 Toss the chopped bacon and spinach together.
-Stir in the cheese, flour, salt and pepper.
-Whisk the buttermilk, 2 eggs and oil together until smooth.
+Stir in the mozzarella, flour, salt and pepper.
+Whisk the buttermilk, the remaining two eggs and oil together until smooth.
 Gently stir it in with the rest of the mixture without over-mixing it.

-Place a big tablespoonful of the mixture into each of the 6 holes of the muffin tin.
-Make an indent in each and position the egg in the middle so that it can stand up straight.
+Place a big tablespoonful of the mixture into each of the holes of the muffin tin.
+Make an indent in each and position an egg, standing upright, in the middle.
 Divide the rest of the mixture between the muffins.
 Make sure the eggs are fully covered with the muffin mixture.
-Bake for 15-18 minutes until golden and cooked through.
+Bake for 15–18 minutes until golden and cooked through.
 Cool in the tin for 5 minutes before transferring to a cooling rack.
 Refrigerate in an airtight container until needed.
-Serve with the tomato sauce and side salad, if you prefer.
+Serve with tomato sauce and a side salad, if you prefer.

-Boiled eggs are the easiest to peel when done under cold running water.
+- Boiled eggs are easier to peel when done under cold running water.